FortunED-Tellers/FortunED/README.md

 2. We created mapping tables to link college majors to career categories.
 3. We use `Pandas` to join the tables so that we have a link from major category to specific majors, and major category to occupation category to specific occupations.
 4. We use `Sklearn` to create two different machine learning algorithms.
-  a.
+  <br>a.
 One is a classification that determines whether a chosen state is a good place to work based on student loan and living wage.
-  b.
+  <br>b.
 The other is a linear regression that extrapolated what university tuition will be for In-State and Out-of-State for the next two years.
 5. Lastly, we used `pymongo` and `MongoClient` to create dictionaries of all our records and then load it into `Mongo DB`.

 ## Digest